ComputingTeachers/subjectKnowledge/writeup/_writeup.md

 Action Research Education (Mcater 2013) proposes a range of approaches for research techniques in education.
 I will attempt to perform a thematic analysis by  identifying unexpected data and points of disagreements and codifying these outcomes.
 I should be cautions about the seduction of dominant discourse.
 "Modes of discourse become so culturally embedded that they enter into widespread acceptance, and are rarely the subject of question or debate" (Mcateer and British Educational Research Association 107–128 (Chapter 6))

-I have a sample size of 7 students and mentors, my study is limited in most of the data quality indicators (Reliability, validity, replicable, objectivity, generalisability).
-I intend to extract the general themes that arise and discuss them.
+I have a sample size of 7 students and mentors, my study will be of poor quality based on the quality indicators (Reliability, validity, replicable, objectivity, generalisability).

 Bridges 2007 warns: "At it's best, classroom action research seems to me to represent a reaffirmation of personal integrity, responsibility and authority in an environment that threatens to undermine all of these".
 Action research's main use is for a practitioner to attempting to realign their thinking.

-In Coding Manual For Qualitative Researchers (Saldaña 2016) cites an argument from Strauss's conveying the importance of coding in qualitative research.
+The 'Coding Manual For Qualitative Researchers' (Saldaña 2016) cites an argument from Strauss's conveying the importance of coding in qualitative research.
 This is counted by an assertion from Packer that on a practical level, coding is impossible to practice.

-The book describes first cycle coding methods and second cycle coding methods for taking open response questions and categorising them.
+(Saldaña 2016) describes first cycle coding methods and second cycle coding methods for taking open response questions and categorising them.
 In professional research this codification should be done by someone external to the study or the domain to reduce bias.
 I will attempt to perform a cut down rendition of these principles.

 First cycle, I will identify the main themes and give them a code.
 Second cycle, I wil attempt to count the number of occurrences of these codes.
-Because my sample size is so small I will simply this further with reporting the code of themes that have occurred multiple times.
 I will demonstrate the codes and commentary in my appendix.

 This approach is a significantly simplified attempt to interpret my data.
 This is an area I would like to formalise/develop as I continue my journey with education research.

 #### Focus group discussion

-Pinar (2011) in his book "What Is Curriculum Theory?" defined the curriculum as "complicated conversations" with practitioners rather than the formulation of objectives evaluated by standardized tests.
-He posits that the curriculum is largely intertwined with the perceptions of the practitioners that teach it.
+Pinar (2011) in the book "What Is Curriculum Theory?" defined the curriculum as "complicated conversations" with practitioners rather than the formulation of objectives evaluated by standardized tests.
+Pinar posits that the curriculum is largely intertwined with the perceptions of the practitioners that teach it.

 I will record the audio from a focus group conversation between my trainees after 3 months of using the new subject knowledge audit.
 This open forum will hopefully reveal deeper insights than my questionnaires as this will involve discourse between eh trainee teachers.
 They will be asked to discuss the same questions given to mentors.